Wishes & Streams: Trevi Fountain in Rome

 Clemens XII Pontifex Maximus decorated the Virgin Aqueduct and committed it with abundance and salubrity to the cult in the Year of the Lord 1735, 6th year of his pontificate.

 In 2013 a much needed restoration and cleaning of the fountain was funded largely by the fashion house Fendi.
-It took almost two years and over 2 million Euro to finish.
+It took almost two years and over 2 million Euros to finish.
 It is forbidden to enter or touch the water in any way and is subject to fines for any violation.